diegomacario/Teapong/README.md

 This is the first game that I ever make!

-It was written using C++ and OpenGL, and it is currently supported on macOS and Windows.
+I wrote it using C++ and OpenGL, and it is currently supported on macOS and Windows.

 <p align="center">
  <img src="https://github.com/diegomacario/Teapong/blob/master/readme_images/menu.gif"/>